-Proposed habitat restoration or mitigation plans for lands within the OCMP plan area shall be sent to the California Department of Fish and GameWildlife, U.S. Fish and Wildlife Service, the U.S. Army Corps of Engineers, and other interested parties for review and comment through the CEQA process to ensure that the projects do not conflict with other existing habitat enhancement efforts.
+Proposed habitat restoration or mitigation plans for lands within the OCMP plan area shall be sent to the California Department of Fish and Game, U.S. Fish and Wildlife Service, the U.S. Army Corps of Engineers, and other interested parties for review and comment to ensure that the projects do not conflict with other existing habitat enhancement efforts.